sheeshee/sheeshee.github.io/_cards/2024-05-19-power-patterns.md

     - Timeseries
 link: https://github.com/sheeshee/power-patterns
 ---
-I wanted to practice some machine learning and this competition came up where I thought I had some relevant domain knowledge.
+I wanted to practice some machine learning, and this competition came up where I thought I had some relevant domain knowledge.
 I quickly found myself out of my comfort zone and cobbled together this very basic submission.
-Far from what they expected, but glad I saw it through to the end.